/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 1,166 km

-A new addition to Eurovelo, it follows one of Europe’s most important rivers that joins France, Belgium and the Netherlands.
-The ride is easy and suitable for all types of cyclists, even the smallest, who will see the great ranges of the Vosges and Ardennes.
-These are the places of Joan of Arc and the great medieval castles, first French and then Belgian.
-The first city on Dutch soil is Maastricht, the heart of the European Union, and then off along dune landscapes to Rotterdam.
+This new addition to the EuroVelo network follows one of Europe’s most important rivers, which flows through France, Belgium and the Netherlands.
+The route is easy and suitable for cyclists of all abilities, including the youngest, who will see the impressive Vosges and Ardennes mountain ranges.
+This is the land of Joan of Arc and the magnificent medieval castles, first in France and then in Belgium.
+The first Dutch city is Maastricht, the heart of the European Union, after which the route continues along dune landscapes to Rotterdam.

-All you have to do is pick a route and get in the saddle!
-If a few thousand miles seems a bit much, you could start with a week on the bike, pedaling some of the EuroVelo routes.
-Here are some ideas:
+All you have to do is choose a route and get on your bike!
+If a few thousand miles seems a bit much, why not start with a week on the bike, pedalling along some of the EuroVelo routes?
+Here are some ideas!